 Session replays can help marketing teams assess the effectiveness of campaigns by showing how users from a given campaign navigate the site and where they drop off.
 Whether tracking via UTM parameters or SDK-based attributes, teams can observe conversion paths, friction points, and engagement levels to refine future campaigns and identify usability issues affecting campaign performance.

-- Filter sessions based on the custom attribute value (e.g., campaign name).
+Filter sessions based on the relevant UTM paramater (e.g., utm_campaign).
 Apply additional filters (e.g., funnel steps) if needed to narrow results.

 - Review session playback to observe user behavior, navigation path, and conversion.